Artur-T-Malas/book-notes/README.md

     * [ ] Edit
     * [ ] Delete
 - [X] add an option to add books to the general database (but not edit nor remove them)
+- [ ] Add either a "Cancel" button or "Back to the main page" link to newBook and rateBook pages
 - [ ] have a section with user-added, unverified books (show them until they're accepted by administrator), no ratings/notes should be possible to be added until they're verified
 - [ ] have a notification section (new table "notifications") when added book get's accepted/denied (delete either when read (have a button) or after X time from it's creation date)